uwu/shelter/packages/shelter-docs/docs/guides/settings.md

 This makes them work to an almost "magical" (but predictable) degree within your UI code - you'll see later. :)

+You may store anything as long as it is serializable.
+The list of types allowed can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types), circular references are not allowed.
+Notably, functions are not allowed.

 ## Writing the actual feature

 So let's go to our `handleElem` function, specifically this part: